Lab-ANT/StateCorr/case_studies/README.md

+# Here is the case study code

 # Usage

-1. seg_SMD.py calculate the state sequences of data.
+1. seg_SMD.py calculates the state sequences of data in SMD.
+Here are

 2. pearson_and_spearman.py calculate the pearson and spearman correlation matrix of data.